-Estimated at up to 1,000,000 animals annually, the rodents required for traditional dirty bedding sentinel programs can now be significantly reduced, decreasing the labor and cost necessary for their care, and bringing facilities that use the new system closer in line with the 3Rs.
+Estimated at up to 1,000,000 animals annually, the rodents required for traditional SBS programs can now be significantly reduced.
+In fact, a recent study undertaken by the University of Chicago saw a decrease in their use of SBS by approximately 1700 animals each year.
+These types of reductions can bring facilities that use the Sentinel system closer in line with the 3Rs.

 Tested extensively by Charles River and Allentown, the Sentinel EAD protocol not only increases detection percentages of the most commonly tested agents, but also expands the number and variety of agents that can be tested and detected.

-Sentinel EAD utilizes exhaust air dust (EAD) collection in conjunction with PCR analysis to achieve tremendous results.
-And as increasing numbers of industry leaders become convinced of the efficacy of EAD, the questions now become: "Are all EAD capture systems the same?" and "Does EAD capture work the same in all IVCs?"
-The answer to both questions is NO. EAD collection - the backbone of Sentinel EAD - works best in Allentown IVCs.
-Here's why: The combination of Allentown's collection media material, its placement at the top of a NexGen vertical exhaust plenum, and Allentown's industry leading airflow performance serves to maximize the efficacy of EAD and achieve results unobtainable in other IVCs and other EAD systems.
+Sentinel utilizes exhaust air dust collection in conjunction with PCR analysis to achieve tremendous results.
+And as increasing numbers of industry leaders become convinced of the efficacy of this system, the questions now become: "Are all capture systems the same?" and "Does EAD capture work the same in all IVCs?"
+The answer to both questions is NO. EAD collection - the backbone of Sentinel - works best in Allentown IVCs.
+Here's why: The combination of Allentown's collection media material, TWO options for capture device and placement within the exhaust stream, and Allentown's industry leading airflow performance serves to maximize the efficacy of the system and achieve results unobtainable in other IVCs and other solutions.

-With more than 50 years worth of experience and expertise in design, engineering and manufacturing, Allentown solutions are not only crafted to perfection, they are also meticulously documented to provide users with all of the information needed to maximize their value.
-Take a closer look by downloading the data sheet.
+Allentown solutions are not only crafted to perfection, they are also meticulously documented to provide users with all of the information needed to maximize their value.
+Take a closer look by reviewing the materials below.

 Patent Pending, Allentown, LLC and Charles River Laboratories.
 Sentinel is a trademark of Allentown, LLC.
 EAD is a registered trademark of Charles River Laboratories, Inc.